 Measuring learning’s impact on the business shows you how to optimize training’s impact and where to remove any scrap learning.
 And considering all your learners, L&D and the organization as a whole stand to see significant benefits and cost reductions

 Also, consider the value of providing feedback on people’s work.
 If you’re not measuring the business impact of learning, then instructional designers and others on the L&D team are not getting meaningful feedback.
 Measuring learning’s impact gives instructional designers valuable insight into what works, helping them enhance their capabilities while also improving the capabilities of your workforce.

-Using Watershed to measure the business impact of training equips you with the knowledge to remove bad learning while designing content that addresses the needs of learners and stakeholders.
+Using Watershed and learning analytics to measure the business impact of training equips you with the knowledge to remove bad learning while designing content that addresses the needs of learners and stakeholders.